-The US economy advanced an annualized 3.4 percent on quarter in the third quarter of 2018, slightly below earlier estimates of a 3.5 percent growth, final figures showed.
-It follows a 4.2 percent expansion in the previous period which was the highest since the third quarter of 2014.
-Personal consumption expenditures (PCE) and exports were revised down, and private inventory investment was revised up.
-However, the general picture of economic growth remains the same.
+The US economy advanced an annualized 2.6 percent on quarter in the fourth quarter of 2018, beating market expectations of a 2.4 percent growth, the initial estimate showed.
+It follows a 3.4 percent expansion in the previous period.
+The increase in real GDP in the fourth quarter reflected positive contributions from personal consumption expenditures (PCE), nonresidential fixed investment, exports, private inventory investment, and federal government spending.
+Those were partly offset by negative contributions from residential fixed investment, and state and local government spending.
+Imports increased.
 GDP Growth Rate in the United States averaged 3.22 percent from 1947 until 2018, reaching an all time high of 16.70 percent in the first quarter of 1950 and a record low of -10 percent in the first quarter of 1958.

 GDP Growth Rate in the United States is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Growth Rate in the United States to stand at 2.10 in 12 months time.
 In the long-term, the United States GDP Growth Rate is projected to trend around 1.90 percent in 2020, according to our econometric models.